Black, Indigenous, &

 GVGK Tang

 Delan Ellington (they/he) earned a master’s degree in public history from Howard University in 2022.
 Their research has focused on collecting and preserving Black queer DC history, emphasizing spaces like the ClubHouse and ENIK Alley Coffeehouse.
 Delan has served on the Rainbow History Project's board of directors.
-Their work has been featured in documentaries and recognized in the Washington City Paper’s 2021 People Issue.
-Delan presented at TEDxFoggyBottom 2022 addressing Trans visibility in archives.
+They have been featured in documentaries, recognized in the Washington City Paper’s 2021 People Issue, and presented at TEDxFoggyBottom 2022 addressing Trans visibility in archives.
 Delan has served as an organizer with the Black Youth Project 100, Harriet's Wildest Dreams, and No Justice No Pride, championing housing and aid for trans youth.

 Nathalie Nia Faulk (she/her) is a self-described Ebony Southern Belle based in New Orleans.
 Her work blends performance, History, Healing Justice, and Cultural Organizing.
 Currently, she serves as Co-Director of Southern Organizer Academy, Co-Director of Last Call Oral History Project, and as the Cultural Organizing Programs Manager for Alternate ROOTS.
 She serves on the Boards of Transcending Women, BreakOUT!, LOUD Queer Youth Theatre, and PFLAG NOLA.
 She has performed across the country in Alleged Lesbian Activities, Personal Space, and InFringe Fest.
 Nia believes everyone is inherently valuable and beautiful and collectively, we can manifest everything!